imutahi/seniorproject/README.md

 # TALON AGENCY - Encrypted Request Manager

-## Table of Contents

-> Project, Project Summary
-> TalonsOut Team Members
-> Tools Used
-> Sprint Deliverables from 2/10 (First Sprint) - 5/06 (Last Sprint)

-MSU Denver Senior Project for CS4360, Spring 2021.
+# MSU Denver Senior Project for CS4360, Spring 2021.

 We are building a Web-App that allows its clients to make encrypted service requests.

 ## TalonsOut Team Members: